lbarchive/b.py/README.md

 `kind` is the type of the posting, default is `post` and currently only supports `post`.

 `blog` and `id` are very important, they are used in updating post and they should not be edited by you.

+`id_affix` is the affix to HTML element ID, see also the General Options of Handlers.

 Configuration
 -------------